 When it comes to style, ski jackets come in various designs, colors, and patterns.
 You can choose a jacket that reflects your personality and personal style.
 However, functionality should always come first when selecting a ski jacket.
 With the right ski jacket, you'll stay warm, dry, and comfortable, allowing you to enjoy all the festivities that come with Black Ski Weekend.

-We traveled to Colorado for our own Black Ski Weekend in November, so snowfall at that time was very light.
-I purchased the Gemyse Women's Mountain Waterproof Ski Snow Jacket, and Arias purchased the Gemyse Men's Waterproof Jacket.
+For both of those trips, I wore the Gemyse Women's Mountain Waterproof Ski Snow Jacket, and Arias wore the Gemyse Men's Waterproof Jacket.
 This jacket was perfect for my first-time skiing and for the weather conditions in Breckenridge!
 It is insulated with comfortable fleece material and made with an outer shell fabric.
 It also has an internal snap skirt to prevent snow from penetrating the inside of the ski jacket.
 The jacket also comes in a variety of colors, so if you're planning to ski multiple days, you'll never have to wear the same jacket twice!
 It also comes with a detachable hood.

 Along with your ski jacket, your ski pants are essential for staying warm, dry, and comfortable on the slopes during Black Ski Weekend.
 Ski pants come in various styles, including bibs, salopettes, and regular pants.
 Regardless of the style, ski pants should be designed to protect you from the cold, wind, and snow.
 Like ski jackets, insulation is critical for keeping your legs warm in cold temperatures.
 Down insulation is an excellent option for ski pants, but synthetic insulation is also effective, especially in wet conditions.